14-Mini/Alarm-Clock-with-dekstop-notifier/README.md

 # Alarm-Clock-with-dekstop-notifier
-A simple alarm clock which notifies the user about the alarm through the notifier.
+A simple alarm clock which notifies the user about the alarm through the notifier and uses voice line.